-Staff find that the PMP meets or exceeds the standards set forth in the PUD design guidelines.
-Detailed findings are contained in Table 3 in Appendix B.
+The Planning Board finds that the PMP meets or exceeds the standards set forth in the PUD design guidelines.
+Detailed findings are contained in Table 3 in the Appendix to this Decision.

 C. Additional Findings for Waivers/Other Relief from Standards